 The New Economic Policy

-War Communism was a policy borne of desperation.
+War Communism was a policy born of desperation.
 It kept the communist regime in power, but at great cost.

 The still powerful trade unions were revolting against the crippling centralization of industry and the conscription of labor.
 Alienated peasants called for abolition of the state grain monopoly.
 Industrial workers were restive, the military was in a rebellious mood, and the Soviet regime was in danger of falling victim to internal discontent.
 Factory output had fallen to less than 15 percent of its prewar level.43